OpenGDPS/core/README.md

 # ⚠ | Deprecated (again): The core is obsolete again.
 Soon it will be completely rewritten, not in Python
 # OpenGDPS
-Geometry Dash server implementation in Python 3
+Geometry Dash server implementation in Python 3 (with shit code)

 # TODO
  - Refactoring